rtfmkiesel/matelab/README.md

 | Vivi Cola Mate & Cascara | Caffeine         | Needs manual testing, manufacturer  did not measure it |

 ## Contributing
 Existing products can be found under `./data`.
 The template for a new product is located at `./templates/product.yml`.
 To change or add data you can submit pull requests.
-Also feel free to add yourself to the `README.md` and the `CONTRIBUTORS` file.
+Also feel free to add yourself to the `README.md`.

 If you're not a GitHub user you can contact me and I'll update the data accordingly.
 Please also send your source (URL, picture of beverage) for me to verify the data.